rwieruch/blog_robinwieruch_content/react-hooks.md

 export default App;
 {{< /highlight >}}

-That's the implementation for the stopwatch that uses the Browser API If you want to continue, you can extend the example by providing a "Reset" button too.
+There is still one mistake in the code.
+When the interval is running, it updates the timer every second by increasing it by one.
+However, it always relies on a stale state for the timer.
+Only when the `inOn` boolean flag changes the state is fine.
+In order to receive always the latest state for the timer when the interval is running, you can use a function instead for the state update function which always has the latest state.

-{{< highlight javascript "hl_lines=16 17 18 19 37 38 39" >}}
+{{< highlight javascript "hl_lines=12" >}}
 import React, { useState, useEffect } from 'react';

 function App() {